Best Women's Mountain Biking Shoes: Flat Pedal and Clipless Picks

 Shop on Amazon →

-Why the right shoes actually matter on the trail
+Why the right footwear matters on the trail

 The three tiers: budget, mid-range, and premium

-How much you spend on mountain biking shoes really depends on how often you ride and how serious you want to get — someone hitting the trails every weekend has different needs than someone going out a few times a year.
-Here's how to think about it.
+How much you spend on mountain biking shoes really depends on how often you're riding and how serious you're getting about it.
+A beginner hitting the trails on weekends has very different needs than someone training every week.

 Shop on AmazonTop features to look for in women's mountain biking shoes